 Deferred outflows of resources increased \$5.3 million or 27% from fiscal year 2021 to fiscal year 2022.
-Deferred outflows of resources related to pension increased \$7.2 million or 46% primarily due to primarily due to a combination of a \$2 million increase in the difference between expected and actual experience, including a \$1.1 million increase related to the OPERS plan and a \$0.9 million increase related to the STRS Ohio plan; an \$8.5 million increase in change in assumptions, including a \$2.6 million related to the OPERS plan and a \$5.9 million increase to the STRS Ohio plan; and a \$3.7 million decrease in the net difference between projected and actual earnings on pension plan investments related to the STRS Ohio plan.
+Deferred outflows of resources related to pension increased \$7.2 million or 46% primarily due to a combination of a \$2 million increase in the difference between expected and actual experience, including a \$1.1 million increase related to the OPERS plan and a \$0.9 million increase related to the STRS Ohio plan; an \$8.5 million increase in change in assumptions, including a \$2.6 million decrease in the net difference between projected and actual earnings on pension plan investments related to the STRS Ohio plan.
 Deferred outflows of resources related to OPEB decreased \$1.8 million or 70% primarily due to a \$1.6 million decrease in the changes in assumptions, including a \$1.9 million decrease related to the OPERS plan and a \$0.3 million increase related to the STRS Ohio plan.